wemake-services/meta/_rsdp/estimates.md

 title: "Estimates"
 ---

-Everyone once was in a situation when you have to estimate something.
-Moreover, some people even start the conversation with the estimation request.
+Some our clients start the conversation with the estimation request.

 Sometimes it looks something like this:

 > I have an idea about creating a chat-bot with natural language processing and pretty UX.
 How much would it cost me?
 And how many days it will take?

-The problem is it is almost impossible to tell.
+The problem is it is almost impossible to give any estimates at this point.
 Companies that do it either:

 - Have done the exact same thing for the exact same client with the same development team several times in a row